 After the release of "Breathe," Marc decided to advance his musical training through a Diploma in Jazz Studies at Capilano University.
 While at Cap U, Marc studied jazz guitar and voice with instructors including Bill Coon, Ron Samworth, Andre Lachance, Geordie Roberts, and Steve Maddock and performed in the Capital Jazz vocal ensemble under the direction of Rejean Marois.
 He graduated with distinction in May 2018.

 Marc performs frequently in the Vancouver area.
-Highlights have included the Vancouver Christmas Market, the Railway Club, the grand opening of the Shipyards in North Vancouver, a feature on Downtown Vancouver's "Downtown Sounds" playlist, and various events with the Arts Councils of Vancouver, North Vancouver, and New Westminster.
-He currently performs twice a week at Lonsdale Quay and will be participating in the Tiny Lights Festival's Ignite Artist Development Series in late September.
+Highlights have included FallenFest 2021, the Vancouver Christmas Market, the grand opening of the Shipyards in North Vancouver, a feature on Downtown Vancouver's "Downtown Sounds" playlist, and various events with the Arts Councils of Vancouver, North Vancouver, and New Westminster.
+He is currently seeking funding to record an EP of new original music, which is expecting a late 2021 release.